Lab 06 — Cloudflare Tunnel

 Also verify the health endpoint:

-curl -s https://api.$\{STUDENT\}.eplabs.cloud/health
+curl -s https://api.${STUDENT}.eplabs.cloud/health

-# Expected: {"status":"ok","origin":"devcontainer"}
+# Expected: {"status":"ok","origin":"operator-console"}

-If you get a 404 (from cloudflared’s catchall rule), the hostname in the ingress rule
+If you get a 404 from cloudflared’s catch-all rule, the hostname in the ingress rule

 cloudflared service install

-# Start and enable
+# Start the service

-Verify the tunnel is still connected:
+Verify the tunnel is still connected after whichever path you chose:

 cloudflared tunnel --config /etc/cloudflared/config.yml info